theNewDynamic/awesome-hugo/CONTRIBUTING.md

 Official and unofficial resources for getting started with or using Hugo.

 - Please only add projects that are active and maintained.

+### Gists

+Gists are succinct code snippets.
+Please only include things that are useful to many.